-Effective May 15, 2016, new dental/medical necessity criteria will be in effect for intraoral appliances used to treat obstructive sleep apnea.
+Effective July 1, 2016, new dental/medical necessity criteria will be in effect for intraoral appliances used to treat obstructive sleep apnea.

-- E0485: Pre-fabricated, individually fitted, ready-made oral appliances: - A sleep study shows apnea-hypopnea index (AHI) between 5-30 events per hour, including a minimum of 10 events documented per sleep study - E0486: Custom molded and fabricated oral appliances: - o Documented failure of a pre-fabricated device after appropriate trial; or - Presence of a malocclusion severe enough that a pre-fabricated appliance could not be successfully worn; or - For AHI 30 events per hour or greater, a positive airway pressure device either cannot be tolerated or its use is contraindicated
+- (E0485) Prefabricated, individually fitted, ready-made oral appliances: - A sleep study shows AHI between 5-30 events per hour, including a minimum of 10 events documented per sleep study - (E0486) Custom molded and fabricated oral appliances: - o Documented failure of a prefabricated device after appropriate trial; or - Presence of a malocclusion severe enough that a prefabricated appliance could not be successfully worn; or - For AHI 30 events per hour or greater, a positive airway pressure device either cannot be tolerated or its use is contraindicated

-Review medical policy 2.01.532 Intraoral Appliances for the Treatment of Obstructive Sleep Apnea (effective May 15, 2016) for full dental/medical necessity criteria and policy guidelines.
+Review medical policy 2.01.532 Intraoral Appliances for the Treatment of Obstructive Sleep Apnea (effective July 1, 2016) for full dental/medical necessity criteria and policy guidelines.
 Prior authorization for this service is required.
 Prior authorization is based upon on member benefits and eligibility at the time of service.
 Prior authorization includes a determination of dental/medical necessity and the appropriate level of care using evidence-based dental/medical policies and guidelines.
 Services that are not medically necessary will not be covered.